 So I would say there needs to be a hard look at regulatory reform in terms of opening up U.S. resources.
-And if we do that, we can once again lead the world in this space like we did prior to the 1990s.
+And if we do that, we can once again lead the world in this space like we did prior to the

+1990s.

-Mr. Moore of Utah.
+Mr. MOORE of Utah.
 Mr. Stein, it is easy to see why using American minerals helps American companies.
 It is easy to see why it could help produce some of this technology that so many people want to embrace.
 What about the consumers?

-How does it -- can you describe how it will help consumers to embrace Americanmade or American-produced minerals more?
+How does it-can you describe how it will help consumers to embrace American-made or American-produced minerals more?

-Mr. Stein.
+Mr. STEIN.
 Well, I think, ultimately, consumers are American citizens who get those jobs, and those communities, the funds that go into those communities, that helps consumers to purchase those products.

-So I mean -- and ultimately, the sorts of efficiencies that we might look for to ultimately lower prices for some of these things like EVs that are still very expensive, that sort of innovation might happen in the United States in a capitalist, you know, economy, but if it was allowed for the market itself to actually take that action.
+So I mean-and ultimately, the sorts of efficiencies that we might look for to ultimately lower prices for some of these things like EVs that are still very expensive, that sort of innovation might happen in the United States in a capitalist, you know, economy, but if it was allowed for the market itself to actually take that action.
 This is part of the problem when you have government subsidies creating things.
-They prop up existing technologies, existing ways of doing things because companies chase the money instead of innovating and

-- looking for the next big thing, something that might actually lower costs. - Mr. Moore of Utah.
+They prop up existing technologies, existing ways of doing things because companies chase the money instead of innovating and looking for the next big thing, something that might actually lower costs.

+Mr. MOORE of Utah.
 Thank you.
-And I will just quickly make a comment to Mr. Turner. - Your comment earlier about the 9,000 leases is something I have dug into.
-I have actually put legislation that would require a specific timeline and process that you need to follow for things that are, like, are existing. - So the Biden Administration says, okay, we are going to stop doing it entirely, available, and then the slow-playing happens.
+And I will just quickly make

+a comment to Mr. Turner.

+Your comment earlier about the 9,000 leases is something I have dug into.
+I have actually put legislation that would require a specific timeline and process that you need to follow for things that are, like, are existing.

+So the Biden Administration says, okay, we are going to stop doing it entirely, Federal lands, secretarial order, all that stuff.
+And then, oh, but we have all these leases available, and then the slow-playing happens.
 And that is the most fundamentally difficult thing for our industry to actually navigate, and I think it is one of the most disingenuous things.
 So I appreciate you highlighting it.